rozum-dev/near-go-warchest/README.md

 ### Without Docker

-Intall and/or uddate Go.
+Intall and/or update Go.
 You need to have 1.13 at least https://medium.com/@khongwooilee/how-to-update-the-go-version-6065f5c8c3ec